Thavachsri Charles Vijayaratnam: Biography

 She was born and raised up in a remote village in Kilinochchi.
 Her family endured extreme poverty and famines during her childhood and also spent most of her childhood life amid the Sri Lankan Civil War.

 Career

-She became a prominent social activist and assisted orphans and differently abled children to access education who were affected from the civil war.
+She became a prominent social activist and assisted orphans and disabled children to access education who were affected from the civil war.
 She has also advocated for women's rights and has also helped struggling women in the Northern Province by paving way to obtain essentials.
 Thavachsri was a recipient of the N-Peace Awards in 2013 as she was awarded for promoting the improvement of the lives of marginalised peoples in rural communities in Sri Lanka.
 She is also the only Sri Lankan to have won the role model award in the field of humanity.